saulob/smr-react/README.md

 # Stock Market Recommender

+## Getting Started

+Installation:

+- Clone this repo
+- `npm install` to install all required dependencies
+- `npm start` to start the local server (this project uses create-react-app)

 ## Background

 Behavioral Finance is an exciting field and you’ve decided to jump in with an idea for your new start up.